outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - this is a useful variable type to identify, bc it has that ambiguity built-in and can determine the success of the solution-finding method, even when other parameters are optimized for success
           - it is a 'cross-interface' variable in that it can act like a pro-change (expansion) or anti-change (filter) structure, regardless of other change structures, making it very powerful
         - these functions applied to layer outputs (which can be formatted as 'weight changes that maximize difference/coverage' rather than 'functions applied to outputs to create priority structures determined to be probably useful like subsets') can influence the output without regard for other cross-interface structures like 'meaning' (as in the impact of the change structures, such as whether they can identify error/solution/useful structures)
-        - alternate functions may optimize for finding 'maximally different/useful/covering changes' better than another function (like 'change combinations', like 'function combinations (as opposed to variable combinations)')
+        - alternate functions may optimize for finding 'maximally different/useful/covering changes' better than another function (like 'change (variable) combinations', such as 'function combinations')

     - identify other required/possible inputs to the solution by applying other inputs, as any of the inputs can be connected to the solution with different paths, so whichever structures an input is connectible to (solution structures) are required outputs of other inputs as well, so deriving the solution from some inputs can derive other inputs
       - input1 -> solution-finding method -> solution
       - input2 -> solution-finding method -> solution
-      - once the input1 -> solution path is known, the solution -> input2 path can be derived if the inputs are high-variation causative inputs
+      - once the 'input1 -> solution' path is known, the 'solution -> input2' path can be derived if the inputs are high-variation causative or cross-interface inputs
       - 'other inputs' and the 'paths to connect one input with the solution' are useful structures for the problem-solving intent of 'identifying missing inputs to a solution (like other components or changes)'
+      - solution success cause: this works bc everything can be connected
+        - all variables all connectible with the right functions & information
+        - just like one particular insight like 'structural problems are automatable problems' can be used to derive all other insights (by applying interface structures like cause/function/concept, etc)

-      - this interface query is an example of how to find important structures (like 'cell cycle regulators') causing an error structure (like 'cancer')
+      - this interface query is an example of how to find important structures (like 'cell cycle limits') causing an error structure (like 'cancer')
         - find attributes ('systemic') of the error structure ('cancer')
           - apply relevant interfaces ('system') of those attributes ('systemic')
             - apply the 'system' interface (to find systems related to 'systemic' error structure, standardizing the data type for 'comparison & connection of inputs/outputs' to fulfill 'connect problem/solution')